- Perennials, Bulbs & Flowers

 Strawberry Plants: Getting the Most out of Your Purchase

-Getting Started with Strawberry Seeds
+Getting Started with Strawberry Plants

-How to Prune Strawberry Plants
+How to Prune Strawberry Bushes

 Unlike many other fruit plants, strawberry plants do not require heavy pruning.
 Some gardeners will lightly prune or trim runners in late summer.